 We talk about the benefits of coming into the industry from other routes and later in life and how that is a benefit rather than a barrier.
 The people side of the role seems much easier as you get older.

 The British Institute of Interior Design (BIID) a great place to start when considering joining the industry.
-They have advice on choosing courses.
+They have advice on choosing courses and have a student membership and pathway.
 They will support designers through their career - starting with free membership and first year in industry.
 They offer mentoring, a yearly Student Design Challenge (which is open now for registration) and even portfolio mentoring.
 We both feel strongly that being an accredited designer is important - as the industry is unregulated.
 Entry requirements to the BIID are high and you must show you have the experience, skills, professionalism and insurances to work in the industry which is vital reassurance to clients.

 If you have a specific interest such as Sustainability like me or Biophilic Design like Angela - then seek out courses that teach that specialism.
 Now that courses are online - you can be studying anywhere.

 For those entering into the world of interior design - be aware that you are embarking on life long learning.
 We both are proof that learning does not come to an end.
 Angela is in her second term of her BA in Architecture.
 I’m just starting a new course in Healthy Materials and Sustainable Building.
 The whole reason I joined the professional body was to continue learning through their CPD offer.
 More and more courses are shifting online and becoming more affordable.
 Get as much work experience as you can.
 Try to build up lots of experience within a large company who values education and who will give you lots of access to learning.

 The reality is that Interior Design in reality is nothing like what Instagram might convey.
 Being original - draw on inspiration and be original - not copying is vital!
 You might be able to shop well but that's not just what interior design is about.
 It’s not only about design and being creative - it’s actually a huge amount of people skills, technical skills and mathematics.